The stress of a serious illness,

 chronic health condition or

-his or her own fears and frustrations related to the chronic health condition or disability alone and without support.
+their own fears and frustrations related to the chronic health condition or disability alone and without support.

 alternative treatments, and thinking about the future.
 They may ask themselves questions such as:

-Demands on the Parent
+Demands on the parent

 However, families can also thrive as they embrace and love a child with a chronic illness or disability.
 A child with health problems may bring parents and other family members closer.
 Families—especially those who

 communicate openly—may be strengthened by experiences associated with managing their child's health condition or disability.
 In many cases, the family's management of a child's chronic condition may provide them with a sense of cohesiveness, mission, mastery, and pride which

 builds the resiliency of the family.